sacherjj/CasperLabs/docker/README.md

 The idea is to create many nodes with commands like `make node-0/up`, `make node-1/down` etc. Each will have the same configuration as `template/Dockerfile` by having a symlink.
 The containers would all be on the same network.

-Then we can slow down the network between `nodes` with https://alexei-led.github.io/post/pumba_docker_netem/ and see what happens.
+Then we can slow down the network between `node-*` containers with https://alexei-led.github.io/post/pumba_docker_netem/ and see what happens.

-To deploy we'll have to `docker run io.casperlabs/client` and pass it the WASM files.
-Will need a shell script wrapper.
+To deploy we'll have to `docker run --network casperlabs io.casperlabs/client` and pass it the WASM files; `client.sh` provides is a convenience wrapper for that.

 ## Build docker images